twg/frontend-scaffolding/README.md

 1. or visit `http://fed.dev` in your browser
 1. Enjoy!

 #Sass Option
+*Guidedog is not supported when using Sass*
 If instead of Stylus you prefer to use Sass, simply uncomment the "with SASS" gulp task and comment out the "with STYL" gulp task.
+Never run both simultaniously.
+#Haml Option
+*Guidedog is not supported when using Haml*
+If instead of Jade you prefer to use Haml, simply uncomment the "with Haml" gulp task and comment out the "with Jade" gulp task.
 Never run both simultaniously.
 # Preferred Tools
 1. Js Image Carousel:
   `bxSlider` http://bxslider.com/